How to Create a Bootable Linux USB Flash and Install Linux in PC

 It was the ancient times when windows were to be installed via CDs.
 DVDs.
 Now a days its quite easy to Create a Bootable Linux USB Flash and Install Linux in PC.

-Like windows, Ubuntu also offers a variety of ISO images related to their versions but you need to run a third party software’s to make bootable USB drive.
+Like Windows, Ubuntu also offers a variety of ISO images related to their versions but you need to run third-party software to make a bootable USB drive.

 You’ll also require an ISO file of the version you are going to create a boot in USB.
 Here in our example, we will use UBUNTU.
 So go ahead to the download Ubuntu Desktop page and download your desired version.

 If you are new to Ubuntu and do not have too much knowledge about Ubuntu then The Fanman Show will recommend you to download LTS release.

 So, let’s have a deep look to create a bootable Linux USB flash and install Linux in PC through Windows and Linux-based systems.

 How to Create a Bootable USB Drive on Windows

 There are numerous tools available on the internet to create bootable USB from iso but here we’ll use a free tool “Rufus” because of reliable and faster file conversion.

 When it is downloaded, double-click on it and click on yes.
 It will be open immediately.